 The African-American Studies minor offers an interdisciplinary perspective on the collective histories, experiences, contributions, and social conditions of African-Americans in the United States and abroad, beginning with African roots and the Diaspora.
-Courses in this program focus on the political, social, economic, scientific, and religious discourses that have shaped African-Americans.
+Courses focus on the political, social, economic, scientific, and religious discourses that have shaped African-Americans.

-This program will integrate research and scholarship while enabling students to explore theories and methods that will enhance their awareness of race relationships, African-American culture, and African-American issues.
-Additionally, the program will help students to better prepare themselves for professional endeavors, especially in such areas as health care, education, public service, and business.
+This minor will integrate research and scholarship while enabling students to explore theories and methods that will enhance their awareness of race relationships, African-American culture, and African-American issues.
+Additionally, the minor will help students to better prepare themselves for professional endeavors, especially in such areas as health care, education, public service, and business.
 Students will have a better understanding of the diverse populations that many may serve in their careers.
-In addition to academic coursework, the African-American Studies program sponsors public events throughout the year.
+In addition to academic coursework, the African-American Studies minor sponsors public events throughout the year.
 These include panel discussions, lectures, and film screenings.

-The African-American Studies Program draws upon the expertise of faculty in many academic departments and schools within the University.
+The African-American Studies minor draws upon the expertise of faculty in many academic areas within the University.
 These faculty offer courses appropriate to the scholarly study of African-American history, experience, contribution, and conditions.